mapme-initiative/mapme.biodiversity/README.md

 can find GDAL’s documentation on this topic [here](https://gdal.org/user/configoptions.html#gdal-configuration-file).

-Suppose that we want to use an AWS S3 bucket that we have access to to write resource data.
-Let’s assume this bucket is already set up and we wish to refer to it in our R code as `mapme-data`, the GDAL configuration file should look something like this:
+Suppose that we want to use an AWS S3 bucket that we control to write resource data to.
+Let’s assume this bucket is already set up and we wish to refer to it in our R code as `mapme-data`.
+The GDAL configuration file should look something like this:

 ``` ini
 [credentials]